shamimarashid/GCN_EpiPred/README.md

 9. tqdm 4.64.0

 Finally, layers.py from https://github.com/inyeoplee77/SAGPool/blob/master/layers.py was used for the SAG Pooling layer.
-GCN_EpiPred.ipynb also works on MacOS, although dependencies' versions might differ.
+GCN_EpiPred.ipynb also works on MacOS, although dependencies' versions might differ from the list above.

 If the code or poster of GCN_EpiPred were useful in your work, please cite the abstract or link directly to this repository.
 Thanks!